About The Airport

 1. Strategic location

-The Algarve is one of Europe's top tourist destinations, offering a diverse landscape, miles of beautiful sandy beaches, a vibrant nightlife and award-winning European golf courses favored by golfers from all over the world.
+The Algarve is Portugal’s second-largest tourism region after Lisbon, accounting for 29% of all international overnight stays in 2025.
+Recognised as one of Europe’s leading holiday destinations, the region offers a diverse landscape, extensive golden sandy beaches, vibrant nightlife, and award-winning golf courses that attract golfers from around the world.

 2. A growing market